Code-Institute-Submissions/Khalanar-adventure-picker_DecResub/README.md

 - Character classes with signature skill
 - Event's text will be held in a separate json file for readability

 ## Credits
 - No external code was used

-## Bugs
-- There is an issue when sometimes the emulated CLI will not clear between events.
-It seems to happen at random and is not an issue in the Linux CLI

 ## Deployment